-During September 1996, the Company adopted the 1996 Stock Incentive Plan (the Plan).
-The Plan authorized granting to officers and directors the right to purchase shares of Common Stock of the Company (Common Shares) at the fair market value determined on the date of grant.
+The Company's 1996 Stock Incentive Plan (the Plan) authorized granting to officers and directors the right to purchase shares of Common Stock of the Company (Common Shares) at the fair market value determined on the date of grant.
 Options generally vest over a three to seven year period and expire ten years after grant date.
 Options to purchase a maximum of 9,499,500 Common Shares may be granted under the Plan.
-There were options for 3,601,000 Common Shares issued during November 1996 under such Plan.